A damaged chain link fence rail can easily be repaired by cutting out the bad section and sliding in a new piece. Learn how from our fence experts.

 Start by removing the wire ties that hold the fence fabric to the top rail.
 Then rest the new rail on top of the damaged rail and have your helper hold it in place while you mark a cutting line on the old rail.
 Then mark a cut on the opposite end of the new rail where it meets a joint.

 Cut the damaged rail at the cutting line (Figure A), slide it off the joint and toss it.
 Then cut the excess off the top rail to mate with the existing joint.
 Create some maneuvering room by unbolting the top rail from the corner post and sliding it away from the damaged area.
 Install the larger end of the new rail onto the crimped end of the old rail.
 Then make the final connection.
 Reconnect the rail end cap to the corner post.
+Find out the cost of installing a chain link fence.

 Meet the Pros